Line users have access to higher data plans than other chat apps, making BBC's first international news presence on a chat app more video-friendly.

 We'll be wrapping up the call for your favorite data journalism resources shortly, so submit your go-to link in the discussion or with hashtag #globalddj and it could be featured in our upcoming post.

-Truth and the Russian media, a hackathon at MIT and more are found in this week's Digital Media Mash Up, produced by the Center for International Media Assistance.
+The risks of freelancing, journalists leaving traditional media organizations and more are found in this week's Digital Media Mash Up, produced by the Center for International Media Assistance.

 For rates or to place your advertisement here contact ijnetAds (at) icfj (dot) org, or phone +1 202-349-7625.

 International Center for Journalists, Washington, DC, USA

 Don't miss a single training opportunity or article about the latest media trends and tools.
 Subscribe to IJNet's weekly e-mail newsletter today.